India, Taiwan need to join hands to fend off "expansion of autocracy": Taiwanese Envoy | Law-Order

 Ger said the people of Taiwan can only be represented in the international community by their free and democratically elected government.

-Ger said countries worldwide are beginning to realize what Taiwan can offer and many support its robust participation in the UN system.
+Ger said countries worldwide are beginning to realise what Taiwan can offer and many support its robust participation in the UN system.

+''Among them, the European Parliament overwhelmingly approved a resolution on July 6 this year expressing support for Taiwan's meaningful participation in international organisations,'' he said.

+In 1995, New Delhi set up India-Taipei Association (ITA) in Taipei to promote interactions between the two sides and to facilitate business, tourism and cultural exchanges.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)